International ecommerce

 What is Cross Border Ecommerce?

-Cross border ecommerce, or “xborder ecommerce” in Internet slang, is the buying and selling of products from overseas.
-A practical example of this is when a consumer in Canada purchases a unique handcrafted vase from a local artisan's online store based in Italy.
+A practical example of this is when a consumer in Canada purchases a vase from a local artisan’s online store based in Italy.
 The Italian store owner then ships the product overseas to the Canadian customer.
-Cross border ecommerce transactions can be between a retailer or brand and a consumer (B2C), between two businesses (B2B), or between two private persons (C2C).
-Such transactions can take place on international shopping marketplaces, such as Amazon, eBay, and Alibaba, or on the multilingual websites of individual retailers

-However, as consumers flock more and more to online shopping – the convenience simply can’t be beaten – cross border e-commerce has gained huge momentum over the past few years.
-In fact, market research firm Kaleido Intelligence anticipates that global consumers will spend a whopping $1.12 billion on international shopping websites and digital services in 2022.
+As consumers flock more and more to online shopping – the convenience simply can't be beaten – cross border ecommerce has gained huge momentum over the past few years.
+In fact, global consumers spent $477.5 billion on cross-border ecommerce in 2024, with a compound annual growth rate of 15.44% predicted from 2025 to 2034.

 For visual learners, here's a quick overview on what online businesses should do to enter new markets: